Achilles Therapeutics (NASDAQ:ACHL) Downgraded by Zacks Investment Research to “Sell”

-Achilles Therapeutics (NASDAQ:ACHL) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Tuesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Achilles Therapeutics (NASDAQ:ACHL) from a hold rating to a sell rating in a research report sent to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Achilles Therapeutics plc is a clinical-stage biopharmaceutical company.
 It engages in developing precision T cell therapies to treat solid tumors.
 Achilles Therapeutics plc is based in LONDON. “

-Achilles Therapeutics (NASDAQ:ACHL) last released its quarterly earnings data on Monday, May 10th.
-The company reported ($8.38) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.94) by ($7.44).
-As a group, analysts anticipate that Achilles Therapeutics will post -3.99 EPS for the current year.
+Achilles Therapeutics (NASDAQ:ACHL) last announced its quarterly earnings results on Monday, May 10th.
+The company reported ($8.38) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.94) by ($7.44).
+As a group, research analysts forecast that Achilles Therapeutics will post -3.99 earnings per share for the current year.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Pinz Capital Management LP acquired a new stake in Achilles Therapeutics during the 1st quarter valued at approximately $103,000.
-Landscape Capital Management L.L.C. purchased a new stake in Achilles Therapeutics in the 1st quarter worth $208,000.
-BlackRock Inc. purchased a new stake in shares of Achilles Therapeutics during the first quarter worth $413,000.
-Squarepoint Ops LLC purchased a new stake in shares of Achilles Therapeutics during the first quarter worth $463,000.
-Finally, Alyeska Investment Group L.P. purchased a new stake in shares of Achilles Therapeutics during the first quarter worth $533,000.
-Institutional investors own 41.32% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. purchased a new position in shares of Achilles Therapeutics in the 1st quarter valued at approximately $413,000.
+Landscape Capital Management L.L.C. acquired a new position in Achilles Therapeutics in the 1st quarter valued at $208,000.
+Peregrine Capital Management LLC purchased a new position in Achilles Therapeutics during the 1st quarter worth $5,333,000.
+JPMorgan Chase & Co. purchased a new position in Achilles Therapeutics during the 1st quarter worth $10,356,000.
+Finally, Pura Vida Investments LLC acquired a new stake in shares of Achilles Therapeutics in the 1st quarter worth $1,705,000.
+41.32% of the stock is owned by institutional investors.

 Achilles Therapeutics Plc, a clinical stage immuno-oncology biopharmaceutical company, develops precision T cell therapies to treat various types of solid tumors.
 The company's lead product candidates include CHIRON, which is in Phase I/IIa clinical trial for use in the treatment of advanced non-small cell lung cancer; and THETIS, a product candidate in Phase I/IIa clinical trial for use in the treatment of metastatic or recurrent melanoma.